 (l to r) Past Presidents Pauline Bacon, Virginia Dodwell, Charles Gargas, LAG Gershaw Scholar Award Winner Jonah Ruecker, and most recent Past President Carol MacKendrick.
-Jonah, a senior at Lynnfield High School, is going on to Mass.
+Jonah, a senior at Lynnfield High School, went on to Mass.
 College of Art to study design and manufacturing in the fall .
-His work below Skyline is a pen and ink which won this year's award.
+His work below Skyline is a pen and ink which won 2014's award.

 Lynnfield Art Guild had modest beginnings- in 1964 at the Meeting House in the Centre.

 Today Lynnfield celebrates 301 years of continuously active Meeting House, while the Lynnfield Art Guild hosted two 50th anniversary special shows ...

 Carol MacKendrick with TriCentennial NoteCard Design she designed which portrays the many uses of the Meeting House over three centuries.
 Limited number of these note cards still available at Village Pharmacy.

 June 21 LAG 50th Past President's works on display, and another special show on July 2nd with Lynnfield Legacy Locations the theme.
 Both were great shows!
 Our artists came out with their best works!
 A FEW MORE PACKS OF SIGNATURE SERIES CARDS from our 50th Year are still available this Dec.

 featuring many special places in and around town, all the more valuable now as our history disappears in time.The memories these paintings evoke are special: making the Sunrise Art Shows 3 and 4 in June 2014, and 2015 exceptionally fun to reminisce and share memories of Center School, Perley Burrill Gas Station in tidy 1953, the RailRoad Depot on Summer St. and Kimball's Starlite Ballroom.